Greening the Maribyrnong

-Greening the Maribyrnong is a major environmental program revitalising degraded escarpments of the Maribyrnong Valley through the control of pest plants and animals and revegetation with indigenous shrubs and trees.
+Greening the Maribyrnong is a long-term, collaborative environmental program that focuses on revitalising the degraded escarpments of the Maribyrnong Valley through pest plant and animal control and revegetation with indigenous shrubs and trees.

-Greening the Maribyrnong is a collaborative program supported by a range of government agencies, corporations, community groups and private landholders.
+Greening the Maribyrnong is supported by a range of government agencies, corporations, community groups and private landholders.
 The PPWCMA coordinates Greening the Maribyrnong on behalf of its partners, managing projects and leading the delivery of on-ground works, monitoring and reporting.

 - Melbourne Water